jesterb0206/natours/README.md

 <br>

 Clone the repository to your local machine, open your terminal, and navigate to the root folder in the **Natours** repository.
-To install the necessary dependencies, run `npm install` in your command-line terminal.
+To install the necessary dependencies, run `npm i` in your command-line terminal.

 <br>